Dear readers of ADxS.org, please forgive the disruption.

 simultaneously increases the βγ-dependent effect of the Gs/olf protein

-–> sharp increase in cAMP-PKA signaling
+–> strong increase in cAMP-PKA signaling

 4.3.
 Adenosine and glutamate, acetylcholine, serotonin, histamine¶

 Adenosine correlates with increased glutamatergic neurotransmission.
 Stimulation of glutamate NMDA receptors releases adenosine at the postsynapse of striatal neurons.
-Presynaptically, increased glutamate input (presumably through increased release of synaptic ATP) causes a rapid increase in adenosine at the glutamatergic synapse11
+Presynaptically, increased glutamate input (presumably through increased release of synaptic ATP) causes a rapid increase in adenosine at the glutamatergic synapse12

 Under resting conditions, adenosine is approximately equally abundant intracellularly and extracellularly.

-In pathophysiological conditions (inflammation, ischemia, and hypoxia) characterized by high adenosine concentrations, reuptake by ENTs is the main mechanism of extracellular adenosine degradation.
+In pathophysiological conditions (inflammation, ischemia and hypoxia) characterized by high adenosine concentrations, reuptake by ENTs is the main mechanism of extracellular adenosine degradation.

-There are two adenosine transporters:7
+There are two adenosine transporters:8

 Dopamine (weaker)